Wall Street ends tumultuous year near record highs

 But early data suggests the Omicron variant, which has caused an abrupt spike in global infections, is less virulent than its predecessors and economic data is increasingly suggesting a return to normal, two years after the first cases of COVID-19 were reported.

+Volume on U.S. exchanges was 7.6 billion shares, compared with the 10.55 billion average for the full session over the last 20 trading days.

-Of the 11 major sectors in the S&P 500, real estate (.SPLRCR) was last up the most in Friday's session, with communications services (.SPLRCL) suffering the biggest percentage drop.
+Of the 11 major sectors in the S&P 500, consumer staples sector (.SPLRCS) was up the most in Friday's session, with communications services (.SPLRCL) suffering the biggest percentage drop.

+Advancing issues outnumbered declining ones on the NYSE by a 1.39-to-1 ratio; on Nasdaq, a 1.18-to-1 ratio favored decliners.

+The S&P 500 posted 47 new 52-week highs and no new lows; the Nasdaq Composite recorded 58 new highs and 143 new lows.

 Register now for FREE unlimited access to Reuters.com